iogbole/israelo/_posts/2023-01-07-product-led-growth.md

 tags: [product-led,plg, personal, product ]
 image: https://user-images.githubusercontent.com/2548160/211223739-b35e28de-5365-49da-bab1-6d5992981b6d.png
 date:  2023-01-07 15:01:35 +0300
-excerpt: " Learn how to create a product that sells itself.
+description: " Learn how to create a product that sells itself.
 A must read for Product Managers.
 Product-Led Growth: How to Build a Product That Sells Itself is a comprehensive guide to building and growing a successful product-led business. "

 ---